TritonDataCenter/sdc-docker/docs/api/commands/run.md

-      --memory-swap=""                 Total memory (memory + swap), '-1' to disable swap --memory-swappiness=""           Tune container memory swappiness (0 to 100) --name=""                        Assign a name to the container --net=default                    Connect a container to a network --net-alias=[]                   Add network-scoped alias for the container --oom-kill-disable=false         Whether to disable OOM Killer for the container or not --oom-score-adj                  Tune host's OOM preferences (-1000 to 1000) -P, --publish-all=false          Publish all exposed ports to random ports
+      --memory-swap=""                 Total memory (memory + swap), '-1' to disable swap --memory-swappiness=""           Tune container memory swappiness (0 to 100) --name=""                        Assign a name to the container --network=default                Connect a container to a network --network-alias=[]               Add network-scoped alias for the container --oom-kill-disable=false         Whether to disable OOM Killer for the container or not --oom-score-adj                  Tune host's OOM preferences (-1000 to 1000) -P, --publish-all=false          Publish all exposed ports to random ports